sgratzl/sgratzl.github.io/_publications/2016_eurovis_clue.md

 # Authors in the "database" can be used with just the key (lastname).
 Others can be written properly.
 authors:
 - gratzl
-- lex
+- Alexander Lex
-- gehlenborg
+- Nils Gehlenborg
 - Nicola Cosgrove
-- streit
+- Marc Streit

 journal-short: CGF (EuroVis '16)
 year: 2016